Liverpool City Tramways

 Motorman/conductor cap badge — chrome.
 Given that this style of cap badge was replaced in 1934 (see below), and the use of chrome as a badge material only came into use around this time (see link), it is possible that the new material was introduced shortly before the style of badge was changed.
 Photo courtesy of the Alan Robson Collection.

 A motorman and another individual on the platform of Tramcar No 123, along with an inspector (standing to the right) — photo undated, but probably taken in the mid Edwardian era.
 The second man on the platform is very probably a driving instructor as conductors were not allowed on the driving platform in Liverpool at this time.
-Although all present appear to be wearing military-style caps, rather than kepis, the uniform style remains unchanged from that issued at the corporation take-over; note also, the absence of licences.
+Although all present appear to be wearing tensioned-crown peaked caps, rather than kepis or drooping-peak caps, the uniform style remains unchanged from that issued at the corporation take-over; note also, the absence of licence badges.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 A rather unusual shot of a miniature Liverpool tram, along with a small child in full LCT uniform, but with full-size cap and cap badge.
 The occasion is unknown, as is the date, though it is almost certainly early to-mid Edwardian given the single-breasted jacket (see figure second from left).
 Author's Collection.

-A blow-up of the above photo showing the uniformed figure on the left.
-He is wearing the early style of single-breasted jacket without pockets, epaulettes or piping, but with the newer military-style cap.
+An enlargement of the above photograph showing the uniformed figure on the left.
+He is wearing the early style of single-breasted jacket without pockets, epaulettes or piping, but with the newer tensioned-crown peaked cap.

-A blow-up of the above photo showing details of the uniform insignia.
+An enlargement of the above photograph showing details of the uniform insignia.
 Note the one-piece 'LCT' collar badge, as well as the 'Liver Bird' badge worn on the epaulettes.

 LCT epaulette 'Liver Bird' badge — brass.
 Author's Collection.